xJonathanLEI/starkli/book/src/providers.md

 Starkli connects to Starknet through "providers".
 Many commands require a provider to be supplied.

-Currently, two providers are supported: [JSON-RPC](#json-rpc) and the [sequencer gateway](#sequencer-gateway) (deprecated).
+Previously, Starkli supported using both JSON-RPC and the sequencer gateway for accessing the network.
+However, following the [deprecation of the sequencer gateway](https://community.starknet.io/t/feeder-gateway-deprecation/100233), support for using the sequencer gateway has been dropped.
+Therefore, the only provider supported now is JSON-RPC.

+There are two ways to specify a JSON-RPC provider, either [directly](#using-an-rpc-url-directly) or through [predefined networks](#using-a-predefined-network).

+> 💡 **Tips**
+>
+> Each Starkli version only works with one specific JSON-RPC specification version.
+To check the supported JSON-RPC version, run the verbose version output command:
+>
+> ```console
+> starkli -vV
+> ```

 > ℹ️ **Note**
 >
-> When no provider option is supplied, Starkli falls back to using the sequencer gateway provider for the `goerli` network.
+> When no provider option is supplied, Starkli falls back to using the `goerli` network.
+If the network is not already defined, a [free RPC vendor](#free-rpc-vendors) is used.

-## JSON-RPC

-Starkli is centric around JSON-RPC, and the JSON-RPC provider is considered canonical.
-Users are strongly recommended to use JSON-RPC.
+>
+> You're advised against relying on the fallback to use the `goerli` network, as the default network might change over time.
+Therefore, a warning is shown each time the fallback is used.

+## Using an RPC URL directly

 There are a few options to obtain access to a JSON-RPC endpoint:

 - hosting your own node with [`pathfinder`](https://github.com/eqlabs/pathfinder) or [`juno`](https://github.com/NethermindEth/juno); or
 - using a third-party JSON-RPC API provider like [Infura](https://www.infura.io/), [Alchemy](https://www.alchemy.com/), [Chainstack](https://chainstack.com/build-better-with-starknet/), or [Nethermind](https://starknetrpc.nethermind.io/).